pixelpicosean/lesser-panda/README.md

 ### 0.4.1-dev

+- Add `vertical` and `horizontal` settings to WrapAroundScreen behavior.
 - Device patch is removed since resizing now works without hack.
 - Canvas resizing is fixed and improved, and useless `never` resize mode is deprecated.
 - Fixed `Camera` to be able to work without any targets.